ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C01_Preface.md

 As I burrowed my way into this new language, I came across a mystery: the keyword `virtual`.
 Because `cfront` emitted C code, I was able to sleuth my way through the convoluted process of dynamic binding in a statically compiled language.
-Although this seemed like a weird thing to do, I reasoned that this very weirdness meant it must be especially important.
+Although this seemed like a weird thing, I reasoned that this very weirdness meant it must be especially important.
-And I, along with everyone else, began trying to understand what we were supposed to do with this new feature.
+And I, along with everyone else, began trying to understand this new feature.

 This lead to writing books, teaching, and consulting about OOP.
 An industry grew up around it, and the reign of OOP influenced new languages--you had to have it.